 Crime and scams

-Police in Japan may and do detain people up to 23 days before a prosecutor formally files charges, a privilege unrivalled in the Western world (except during terrorism investigations).
+Police and the law Police in Japan may and do detain people up to 23 days before a prosecutor formally files charges, a privilege unrivalled in the Western world (except during terrorism investigations).
 During this period, you may be subjected to non-stop interrogation.
 You can hire a lawyer, but only if somebody outside pays his/her fees in advance.
 Your lawyer is not allowed to be present during interrogations.
 Insist on an interpreter and consular access, and do not fingerprint (Japanese equivalent of signing) anything, especially if you do not fully understand what you sign: if you sign a confession, you will be found guilty at trial.
+So how to avoid this unpleasant fate?
+By far the most common pattern of how foreign tourists end up staring at the cold, yellow walls of a Japanese detention cell is getting drunk first and into a fight, or even near one, later.
+Standard police procedure is to detain everybody first and sort out things later.
+If anybody accuses you of anything even on the flimsiest grounds, you may be looking at an unpleasant extension to your vacation.
+Japan is exotic and mysterious; what seems strange and even appealing to you during daytime, can get obnoxious and annoying to you at night, especially with some booze running through your veins, so control your temper and alcohol level.
+Police patrol party areas heavily at night and they will be more than willing to "rescue" a fellow Japanese from a violent foreigner. |

 Street crime is extremely rare, even late at night.
 Of course, little crime does not mean no crime, and is not an excuse to ditch your common sense.
 Women travelling alone should take care as they would in their home countries and should never hitchhike alone.
 Pickpocketing does sometimes happen - if you take your usual precautions in crowded places such as trains and at Narita Airport you should be fine.
 Women on crowded rush-hour trains should be aware of existence of chikan (痴漢), or molesters.
 A lot of heavy drinking goes on in the evenings and occasionally drunks may be a nuisance, although alcohol-related violence is extremely rare.